Loading profile data...

 Step 5: Review and adjust regularly

 A cash flow projection is not a one-time task.
-Make it a habit to review your projections every month and adjust based on actual performance.
+Make it a habit to review your projections on a monthly basis and adjust based on actual performance.

-This way, you'll catch any unexpected changes, like an uptick in sales or a sudden increase in expenses, and keep your projections accurate and relevant.
+This way, you'll catch any unexpected changes, like an uptick in sales figures or a sudden increase in operating expenses, and keep your projections accurate and relevant.

 VIDEO: A guide to cash flow forecasting